-Farsi desktop publishing and typesetting services
+Farsi desktop publishing and translation services

 Adelphi specialises in Farsi desktop publishing and translation.
-As Farsi script flows from right-to-left, the document’s layout will need to be flipped so that the pagination is in order and the text reads correctly.
+As the Farsi script flows from right-to-left, the document’s layout will need to be flipped so that the pagination is in order and the text reads correctly.

 Adelphi offers a complete Farsi desktop publishing and typesetting localisation service to its customers.